-An Expert Business Broker Must Communicate Effectively
+Expert Business Broker Communicates Effectively

+Effective communication between the buyer and the seller should establish trust.
+Neither party should believe that the other party has any nefarious purpose in selling or buying the business.
 Once trust is established, major issues can become minor ones and the deal will stay on the rails.
 Communicating information in an open, understandable, and honest way is often the difference between a deal closing and a deal falling apart.
 Hiring the right business broker is essential to this process.

 Key Factors In Establishing Trust:

-- Establish personal rapport between the buyer and seller
+- Establish personal rapport between the buyer and seller.

-- Disclose all relevant issues as early in the process as possible
+- Disclose all relevant issues as early in the process as possible.

-Establishing Personal Rapport When Selling Your Business
+Establishing Personal Rapport